So, What Is Eye Herpes?

 The most important thing to remember is to keep your eyes and hands clean (which is all the more important if you have cold sores).
 Furthermore, it's critical that you avoid touching your eyes if you or someone around you has an outbreak.

 If you wear contact lenses, be sure to follow your eye doctor's instructions on contact lens care.
 Do not wear them longer than recommended and do not wear them while swimming, as chemicals and germs in the water can damage the lens, irritate your eyes, and cause an infection in contact lens wearers.

 Have Eye Herpes?
 Here's How We Can Help.

 While there's no cure for eye herpes, certain treatments can prevent vision loss and help control future outbreaks.

 Early diagnosis and treatment — ideally within a 72 hour window — can help mitigate severe eye damage and significantly improve your symptoms.

 Treatment typically includes antiviral medication, which can be eye drops, ointment, or oral medication.
 Your eye doctor will instruct you on how to manage your symptoms and prevent reinfection.

-If you’re experiencing symptoms of eye herpes, call Dr. Bock Low Vision in San Gabriel and San Fernando Valleys to promptly schedule your eye exam with Dr. Andrew Bock.
+If you’re experiencing symptoms of eye herpes, call Dr. Bock Low Vision in Fresno, Pismo Beach, and Southern California to promptly schedule your eye exam with Dr. Andrew Bock.